 You can find additional deals on places to stay in and near Shepherdstown here.

-One of the best things about the outdoor infinity pool at the resort (open early May – end of September) is that it comes with a great view of the Potomac River.
+One of the best things about the outdoor infinity pool at the resort (open from early May to the end of September) is its great view of the Potomac River.

 Bavarian Brothers Brewing at the Bavarian Inn WV